 When writing in HTML, the <img> tag is an inline element used to designate a holding space for linked images.
-It is useful when you want to link pictures, diagrams, or illustrations to your web pages; either from your collection or another website.
-The following sections contain information about this tag, including an example of it in use, as well as related attributes and browser compatibility.
+It is useful when you want to link pictures, diagrams, or illustrations to your web pages, either from your collection or another website.
+The following sections contain information about this tag, including an example of it in use, and related attributes and browser compatibility.

 Within an HTML tag, an attribute dictates certain aspects of an HTML element.
 Attributes are made up of a name and value pair; all tags support standard attributes.
-The following table shows all of the current unique HTML attributes for the <img> tag, as well as a description of each.
+The following table shows all of the current unique HTML attributes for the <img> tag, and a description of each.

 A deprecated attribute is one that may function currently but is not supported in going forward.
 While the attribute may work with the current version of HTML, it will eventually be phased out.
 It is better to avoid using these attributes to help future-proof your website.